bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 #### make a maximum likelihood tree

-Optionally, You can give model inut to the tree building function.
+Optionally, You can give model (one you get from fit) input to the tree building function (pml_bb, as option model =).
 Or let the program to choose best model based on the criteria (without you specifiying anything) and pass it to tree building algorithm (in this case you combine multiple scripts from above in script)

     fit_mt <- pml_bb(mt, control = pml.control(trace = 0)) #infers a phylogentic tree using maximum likelihood algorithm
     fit_mt # see the tree on r studio terminal